 History of eMeals

 eMeals began in 2003 (under the name e-Mealz) after the founders, Jane DeLaney and her sister, Jenny Cochran, experienced frustration trying to find the time to shop for and make affordable meals to feed their families.
 Jane, a mother of four, and Jenny, a mother of three, decided to get a team of chefs together to develop menu plans that other moms could benefit from.
-Today, the business offers 30 meal plans to choose from.
+Today, the business offers over 50 meal plans to choose from.

 eMeals has also been endorsed by popular finance guru Dave Ramsey.
 He is an advocate because he believes menu planning and shopping purposefully can save families money and help them pay off debt or grow wealth.
 There’s no doubt Ramsey’s endorsement has fueled the success of eMeals.